isawangyx/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_
+The proposed data archiving feature is designed to allow users to archive old bookings, which can help in managing the address book more efficiently.
+_Implementation to be discussed for future revisions._

 --------------------------------------------------------------------------------------------------------------------